Elypia/ng-elypian/README.md

 </div>

 ## About
-This is a small extension to [Material Angular], it is made with the intent to continue using the Material Angular components and styles while trying to build additional components.
+Angular Elypian Components is a **_very subjective_** libary which contains Angular components that can be used across projects.
+It is designed with internal use in mind, however as it's open-source, anyone is welcome to depend on, contribute, or review the code for any purpose.

+This is an essentially an extension for [Material Angular], as we're keen on using Material Design, however, the official library is missing a lot of commonly required components.
+We're centralizing them here so it's easy for anyone to reuse them.

-New components build in this library may or may not be compatible with the original [Material Design] spec
+**New components created in the library may not adhere strictly to the original [Material Design] spec.**

-ng-elypian is a small library which only depends on [Material Angular] and provides some small components but usually neccasary or useful components to get a website started, there are also directives and validators added for form validation and such as well.

-All components are visible through the [Angular Elypian] website with documentation, usage, and examples to get you going.

 ## Open-Source
-This project is licenced under the Apache 2.0 project, don't be afraid to derive or reference from this project all you want!
+This project is open-source under the [Apache 2.0]!
+While not legal advice, you can find a [TL;DR] that sums up what you're allowed and not allowed to do along with any requirements if you want to use or derive work from this repository.

 **The repository includes our trade name and registered trademarks, which are not granted under the license.
 Please do not use these except as required to describe the origin of work.**

 ## Support